zan768616253/Front-end-learning/Interview/React.md

 );
 ```
 This component has no need for any internal state — let alone a constructor or lifecycle handlers.
 The output of the component is purely a function of the properties provided to it.

-## What are the features of React?
-Major features of React are listed below:
-- It uses the virtual DOM instead of the real DOM.
-- It uses server-side rendering.
-- It follows uni-directional data flow or data binding.

 ## List some of the major advantages of React.
 Some of the major advantages of React are: